romiljain27/apnacollegedemo/README.md

 # apnacollegedemo
-thjis is me
+this is my first git repo.
-author - Romil Jain
+Author - Romil Jain